ojitha/ojitha.github.io/_posts/2020-10-03-Apache Spark PySpark.md

 df.show()
 ```

-It is important to stop your application at the end
+It is essential to stop your application at the end.

 ```python
 spark.stop()
 ```

-Spark uses lazy evaluation and Catalyst query optimisation to plan an exeecution plan  to be triggered when action happened.
+Spark uses lazy evaluation and Catalyst query optimisation to plan an execution plan to be triggered when an action happened.

 There are three different operations at the level of Data Frames:

-1. Transformation: Spark wait until the lazy transformation encounters an action.
+1. Transformation: Spark waits until the lazy transformation encounters an action.
 2. Action: All the transformations collected will be performed
-3. Property: Depending on the context, property can be either action or transformation.
+3. Property: Depending on the context, the property can be either action or transformation.

 > Spark keeps a lineage graph (DAG) of all transformations requested of the data.

 ## Spark SQL

-The query API to query structured data within the Spark context.
+The query API is available to query structured data within the Spark context.
 Spark SQL has native Hadoop/Hive integration.

 The first example is to read a CSV file: